JordanHofer92/COVID19-REACT-App/README.md

 * Resolved live chart information issue
 * Re-styled for accessibility and consistency
 * Added menu in graph for Country Selection

+### 2020-03-22

+* More Styles applied
+* Inserted live info into Top 10 watchlist
+* Zoom conference with Ivan and Kevin to resolve any last minute issues